Answers to 16 questions about Wolt couriers

 No. Courier partners pay their part for the welfare system through the entrepreneur insurance (YEL), VAT (alv) system, and income taxation.
 Their safety nets such as pension insurance and sick leave protection are formed through the YEL system.

-Part 3: Questions about the impact of employing the couriers
+Part two: About the impact of employing the couriers

 Please note that this section is very hypothetical and includes a lot of simplification of complicated issues.
 These are our attempts at answering these questions with the information that we currently have, but please remember that these answers might well be changed later on once we understand the implications of employment better.